 Anas ibn Malik narrated:

 A man offered to buy it for one coin.
-He asked for a higher price, until a man offered two coins for it.
+He asked for a higher price until a man offered two coins.
 The Prophet took the money and gave it to the poor man.
 He told him to buy food for his family with one coin and to use the other to buy an axe-head and bring it back to him.
 The Prophet then tied a hand to the axe-head and asked the man to use it in cutting wood, then selling it.
 And so the man went to cut wood and began to sell it.
 He collected ten coins which he used for food and clothes.

 The Prophet said to the man:

 “This is better than asking for Zakat, which you will be asked about on the Day of Judgment.
 Asking for charity is permissible for only three cases: extreme poverty, paying off a large fine, or paying blood money in case of killing someone by mistake.”
 [Abu Dawud]